yxie054/template-lab-02-unit-integration-testing/README.md

 ## Testing Edge Cases

-The first test you've written actually tests an edge case where no input is given, now lets write a test for a more normal case.
-Add the following code after the first test but before the main in test.cpp.
+The first test you've written represents the type of average case we would expect from the user, which are important to test.
+You also want to make sure you are testing edge cases, where the functionality of what you are teseting may not be as obvious.
+For example, our echo function is designed to mimic exactly what is input so a blank input gets a blank response.
+Another developer may assume that no input is invalid and return some type of error.
+Lets create a unit test for an empty input, which tests that is equivalent to returning a blank.

 ```
-TEST(EchoTest, HelloString) {
+TEST(EchoTest, EmptyString) {
-    char* test_val[2]; test_val[0] = "./c-echo"; test_val[1] = "hello";
+    char* test_val[1]; test_val[0] = "./c-echo";
-    EXPECT_EQ("hello", echo(2,test_val));
+    EXPECT_EQ("", echo(2,test_val));
 }
 ```

-This tests a fairly average case, where we have a single word after the name of the executable.
-Go ahead and re-compile the program and re-run the test file.
-Note that when you call `make` with multiple targets in your CMakeLists.txt it will generate all the executables unless you specify one with `make test` or `make c-echo`.
-When writing tests cases, you want to test normal or average cases but you also want to create test cases or edge cases like unexpected input, lack of input, inputs out of expected ranges, etc.
+This new test makes two valueable additions to our system.
+The first is if another developer modifies the functionality of our echo function to do anything on a blank input except return nothing (throw an error for example) then they will fail the test and have to consciously make the decision about changing to test to match the function, or changing the function to meet the test (as you did earlier).
+The second thing we gain is the usage of tests as a form of documentation.
+If I am wondering what the result of zero input to the function is, I can check the tests and assuming there is a test with that edge case I can see what result the tests expects.
+In this way a comprehensive set of tests is its own form of documentation (although you should consider this a supplement form of documentation, not a replacement for actual documentation).

 ## Submission